zach-morris-txt/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+ANSWER: Closure is a situation formed when a function references that which is declared in it's parent.
+This function and all of the code within this relationship form the closure.

 2. Study the following code, then answer the questions below.

 ```js